Chychrun completes hat trick in OT, Coyotes beat Ducks 3-2 - WHIZ News

 Sam Carrick and Derek Grant scored, Trevor Zegras had two assists, and the Ducks went 2-4-2 in the season series.

 Chychrun tied it at 2-all at 15:09 of the third period with a wrist shot from the slot through traffic.
-Of the 12 goals Chychrun has scored this season, six came in the eight games against the Ducks.
+He had six goals in eight games against the Ducks.

+“He hit the holes tonight,” Coyotes coach Rick Tocchet said.
+“Those were three major league shots.
+Double-digit goals for us, I mean, as a defenseman in 30-something games so he’s having a hell of a year for us.”

 Carrick, who made his season debut after being recalled from the AHL earlier in the day because of injuries at forward, put the Ducks up 1-0 at 8:31 of the first period.
 Zegras stole Jordan Gross’ pass behind the Arizona net and fed Carrick in the slot for a one-timer.